 Dr. Greg Whitledge and a doctoral student will lead the microchemistry component.
 Water samples will be collected from each LTRM reach and from nearby tributaries of the UMRS during each LTRM fish sampling period to verify persistence of previously observed patterns in water chemistry among locations.
 Water samples will be filtered in the field by LTRM crews (Shiller 2003) and analyzed for strontium (Sr), barium (Ba) and calcium (Ca) concentrations using inductively coupled plasma mass spectrometry (ICPMS) by the doctoral student.
 Otolith microchemistry will be conducted on a subset of each species (n=50) from each LTRM reach.
 Sectioned otoliths (either those previously used for age estimation or a second otolith from each fish) will be analyzed for Sr:Ca and Ba:Ca using laser ablation-ICPMS.
 The laser will ablate a transect from the center of each otolith to the otolith edge to encompass each fish's environmental history.
 Natal environment will be inferred for each fish by comparing otolith core (the portion of the structure that reflects early life history) Sr:Ca and Ba:Ca to expected otolith chemical 'signatures' (Sr:Ca and Ba:Ca) of potential natal locations in the UMRS.
 Location-specific chemical 'signatures' will be calculated using water chemistry data (proposed collections and existing data) and relationships between otolith and water chemistry for the species listed above (Zeigler and Whitledge 2010); Laughlin et al. 2016; Whitledge, unpublished).
-Data on natal environments contributing to each of the residual method.
+Data on natal environments contributing to each of the selected fish species in each LTRM reach will be analyzed in relation to year class strength indices derived from the residual method.
 Movement patterns of fish among chemically-distinct locations in the UMRS will also be inferred from changes in Sr:Ca and Ba:Ca along laser ablation transects.